Static Analysis Tools & CI Integration for Python

 Modern Python Type System & Analyzer Divergence

-Analyzers interpret these PEPs differently.
-Mypy relies on explicit python_version targeting.
-Pyright defaults to the runtime environment but requires strict mode calibration.
-Type narrowing behavior diverges significantly around protocol resolution.
-Stub resolution engines also handle missing third-party types differently.
+Analyzers interpret these PEPs differently. mypy relies on explicit python_version targeting. pyright defaults to the runtime environment but requires strict mode calibration.
+Type narrowing behavior diverges significantly around protocol resolution and stub handling.

 Align your pyproject.toml targets with analyzer capabilities.
 Mismatched version targets generate false positives in modern codebases.
 Pin exact analyzer versions in your dependency lockfile.